 We’ve recently built several responsive design projects recently and also just updated our website to become responsive.

 Responsive design is achieved via CSS media queries.
 If you’re interested in seeing how ours works, view this page source and check out the media-queries.css file.
 In general we’re using 3 generic break points and also specifically targeting CSS for the iPad and iPhone.
 There is no specific rule on how many breakpoints a design should have.
 The rule of thumb is to make sure the design and content flow nicely on any viewport width.

 Chances are your site will work just fine on mobile and tablets as it is if it’s been built well in HTML.
 It’s worth considering whether or not your mobile users want different content to your web users, or if your website is full of functionality and interactivity, in which case you may be better off developing a separate mobile website.
 Otherwise, go responsive…

-If you’d like to enquire about making your website responsive, drop us a line or add a comment below.
+If you’d like to enquire about making your website responsive, drop us a line.